-An important subfamily of elliptical distributions is the compound Gaussian distributions, which models samples as $\bx \overset{d}{=} \bMu + \sqrt{\tau} \bu $, where $\bMu \in \R^p$ is the center (also referred as location) of the distribution, $\bu \sim \N(\0, \bSigma)$ is the \textit{speckle} (centered Gaussian distribution with covariance matrix $\bSigma$), and $\tau\in\RPos$ is an independent random scaling factor called the \textit{texture}.
+An important subfamily of elliptical distributions is the compound Gaussian distributions, which models samples as $\bx \overset{d}{=} \bMu + \sqrt{\tau} \bu $, where $\bMu \in \R^p$ is the center (also referred to as location) of the distribution, $\bu \sim \N(\0, \bSigma)$ is the \textit{speckle} (centered Gaussian distribution with covariance matrix $\bSigma$), and $\tau\in\RPos$ is an independent random scaling factor called the \textit{texture}.
 The flexibility regarding the choice of the probability density function for $\tau$ results in various models for $\bx$.
-Compound Gaussian distributions encompass for example the $t$-distribution (that also includes the Cauchy distribution), and the $K$-distribution.
+Compound Gaussian distributions encompass the $t$-distribution (including the Cauchy distribution), and the $K$-distribution.
 In practice, the underlying distribution is generally unknown, which is why the textures have often been modeled as unknown and deterministic in the centered case, \emph{i.e.}, $\bx_i \sim \N(\0, \tau_i \bSigma)$.
 Such model will be referred to as \textit{mixture of scaled Gaussian distributions} (MSG)~\cite{W11}.
 The MLE of the scatter matrix $\bSigma$ of this model coincides with Tyler's $M$-estimator of the scatter~\cite{T87}, which attracted considerable activity due to its robustness and distribution-free properties over the elliptical distributions family~\cite{CMR02, PFOL08, FJ08, ZCS16}.
-However, its transposition to the non-centered case from the model $\bx_i \sim \N(\bMu, \tau_i \bSigma)$ received less interest\footnote{ Notice that D. E. Tyler also proposes an $M$-estimator of location and scatter that is a solution of a fixed point equation in~\cite{T87}.
-While the MLE of $\bx_i \sim \N(\0, \tau_i \bSigma)$ and Tyler's estimator coincide for the scatter matrix, this is not the case for the non-centered model~\cite{CBBRGO21}. }.
-This might notably be due to the fact that the usual fixed-point iterations to evaluate its maximum likelihood may diverge in practice, which motivated the present work.
+However, its transposition to the non-centered case from the model $\bx_i \sim \N(\bMu, \tau_i \bSigma)$ received less interest.
+This might be because the usual fixed-point iterations to evaluate its maximum likelihood may diverge in practice, which motivated the present work.

-In this paper, we tackle optimization problems related to parameter estimation and classification for non-centered mixture of scaled Gaussian distributions (NC-MSG).
-The contribution are threefold:
+In this paper, we tackle optimization problems related to parameter estimation and classification for a non-centered mixture of scaled Gaussian distributions (NC-MSG).
+The contribution is threefold: